PlaidCloud/docs/docs/source/plaidcloud/tools/plaidlink_agents.rst

 agent identifier.
 From this, if the agent has a successful authentication process, the agent is granted access to the approved operations.

 PlaidLink can be installed on Windows, Unix, and Linux systems and run under low privlege users.
 On Windows systems, PlaidLink can operate as a Windows Service with full control from the Service panel.
-On linux or unix systems, it can run as a deamon.
+On linux or unix systems, it can run as a deamon process.

 Managing Agents
 ----------------